stangls/nginxForwardScript/README.md

 Automatic generation of reverse-proxy configurations for complex clusters of web-servers.
 The basic idea is to reverse-proxy single domains to a bunch of backend VMs while making use of nginx build in loadbalancing mechanisms.

-Probably works on debian only!!!
+Probably works on debian only.
+Minor changes may be required to run on different platforms.

 Usage: